bring-shrubbery/SVG-to-SwiftUI/README.md

 ## Disclaimer (Before you use this tool)

-This tool is oriented towards use cases, where creating an SF symbol is not viable, for example for complex animations.
-This tool also works great if you're under time pressure or just lazy, and need to have your icon in the app as fast as possible.
+This tool is for use cases, where creating an SF symbol is not viable, e.g. for complex animations.
+This tool also works great if you're under time pressure or when lazy, and need an icon asap.
 For general purpose icons it might be better to use [this](https://developer.apple.com/documentation/uikit/uiimage/creating_custom_symbol_images_for_your_app) guide to create an SF Symbol instead.

 ## Quick Links